Quantitative Performance Comparison of Various Traffic Shapers in Time-Sensitive Networking: Conclusion

-Compared with all the above traffic shapers, TT traffic implemented with flow-based scheduling by TAS has the highest performance, with ultra low latency, jitter and backlog.
-However, it is well known that TAS requires the synthesis of optimized GCLs, to which does not scale to large networks with many flows.
+For the combined traffic shapers, we first investigate the performance of ATS and CBS used for different queues.
+Whether to use ATS for high priority or CBS for high priority is not a definite conclusion, as each has its advantages.
+Compared with all the above traffic shapers, TT traffic implemented with flow-based scheduling by TAS has the highest performance, with ultra-low latency, jitter and backlog.
+However, it is well known that TAS requires the synthesis of optimized GCLs, which do not scale to large networks with many flows.
 This problem can be mitigated by combining different traffic shapers in the same switch architecture, to reduce the number of flows handled by TAS.
-Moreover, the combined use of ATS with TAS will make ATS play a more active role, of which the effect is similar to the reshaping impact of ATS used individually on low priority traffic, and at the same time, TAS will maintain unchanged its advantages of ultra low latency and jitter.
+Moreover, the combined use of ATS with TAS will make ATS play a more active role, of which the effect is similar to the reshaping impact of ATS used individually on low priority traffic, and at the same time, TAS will maintain unchanged its advantages of ultra-low latency and jitter.
+Additionally, we have shown that even though, from the perspective of worst-case latency and backlog, ATS does not always perform better than the other traffic shapers, adding the ATS model before other traffic shapers (for example, SP and CBS) can always break the cyclic dependency of flows and make the traditional network calculus analysis method feasible.

 \ifCLASSOPTIONcaptionsoff

 \fi